Hi everyone,

 I was prepared for that, in the way that anyone can prepare to be altered on a molecular level.
 What I was not prepared for, what came for me despite all my best efforts, was the parenting wellness industrial complex.

 In my 20s and early 30s, my commitment to health was mostly centered around “looking hot.”
-It’s not that I didn’t know the world was out to kill me—of course it was!
-But given the choice between smearing my armpits in aluminum and sweating through my Rachel Comey blouse—well, that’s easy.
+It’s not that I didn’t know the world was out to kill me — of course it was!
+But given the choice between smearing my armpits in aluminum or sweating through my Rachel Comey blouse — well, that’s easy.
 Something would get me one day, but the anxiety caused by worrying about it, or the stress of trying to defray its onrush, seemed like a waste of my one wild and precious life.

 Then, suddenly, you have a baby, and one night you’re soothing them back to sleep, sweet moon-face gazing into yours, as you lazily wonder…